-Cambridge Commission results from late that night roughly bore out those figures, giving Connolly 53 percent of the vote to Toomey’s 47, or 2,042 Cambridge ballots to 1,828.
+Cambridge Commission results from late that night did bear out those figures, giving Connolly 53 percent of the vote to Toomey’s 47, or 2,042 Cambridge ballots to 1,828.
+(There was an 11-vote drop for Connolly; Toomey’s vote estimates were exact.)
 Somerville’s Election Commission showed Connolly took 884 votes to Toomey’s 704, for 56 percent of the vote to 44 percent.

 “I’m just really proud of our campaigns,” Connolly said, pausing from giving hugs and high-fives at a party at Tavern in the Square in Central Square, a block from where election commissioners were taking in ballots for a comprehensive count.
 “Consider where I started from, and where we are tonight.
 It’s a big deal.”